Sabourifar/Utilities/README.md

 ---

-## Password Manager Utility v4
+## Password Manager Utility

 ### Overview

-The **Password Manager Utility v4** is a PowerShell script that generates secure passwords and manages login information.
+The **Password Manager Utility** is a PowerShell script that generates secure passwords and manages login information.
 It offers secure or custom password generation with options to save passwords or full login details.

 ### Features